ajread4/WindowsThreatHunting/HostThreatHunting.md

 3. Use ```Get-WinEvent``` with Sysmon Event Logs.
 	- Command to use is ```Get-WinEvent -Path <Path to Log> -FilterXPath '*/System/EventID=8'```
 4. Use ```eventvwr.msc``` with Sysmon Event logs and Event ID 8.
+5. With Sysmon logs, look for event ID 15.

 # Autoruns [T1547](https://attack.mitre.org/techniques/T1547)
 1. Use ```autoruns``` within Sysinternals